rails/rails/guides/source/debugging_rails_applications.md

 ```
 (byebug) where
-    #0 PostsController.index
+--> #0  PostsController.index
-       at line /PathTo/project/app/controllers/posts_controller.rb:6
+      at /PathTo/project/test_app/app/controllers/posts_controller.rb:8
-    #1 Kernel.send
+    #1  ActionController::ImplicitRender.send_action(method#String, *args#Array)
-       at line /PathTo/project/vendor/rails/actionpack/lib/action_controller/base.rb:1175
+      at /PathToGems/actionpack-4.1.0/lib/action_controller/metal/implicit_render.rb:4
-    #2 ActionController::Base.perform_action_without_filters
+    #2  AbstractController::Base.process_action(action#NilClass, *args#Array)
-       at line /PathTo/project/vendor/rails/actionpack/lib/action_controller/base.rb:1175
+      at /PathToGems/actionpack-4.1.0/lib/abstract_controller/base.rb:189
-    #3 ActionController::Filters::InstanceMethods.call_filters(chain#ActionController::Fil...,...)
+    #3  ActionController::Rendering.process_action(action#NilClass, *args#NilClass)
-       at line /PathTo/project/vendor/rails/actionpack/lib/action_controller/filters.rb:617
+      at /PathToGems/actionpack-4.1.0/lib/action_controller/metal/rendering.rb:10
 ...
 ```

-You move anywhere you want in this trace (thus changing the context) by using the `frame _n_` command, where _n_ is the specified frame number.
+The current frame is marked with `-->`.
+You can move anywhere you want in this trace (thus changing the context) by using the `frame _n_` command, where _n_ is the specified frame number.
+If you do that, `byebug` will display your new context.

 ```
 (byebug) frame 2

-#2 ActionController::Base.perform_action_without_filters
-       at line /PathTo/project/vendor/rails/actionpack/lib/action_controller/base.rb:1175
+[184, 193] in /PathToGems/actionpack-4.1.0/lib/abstract_controller/base.rb
+   184:       # is the intended way to override action dispatching.
+   185:       #
+   186:       # Notice that the first argument is the method to be dispatched
+   187:       # which is *not* necessarily the same as the action name.
+   188:       def process_action(method_name, *args)
+=> 189:         send_action(method_name, *args)
+   190:       end
+   191:
+   192:       # Actually call the method associated with the action.
+Override
+   193:       # this method if you wish to change how action methods are called,

+(byebug)
 ```

 The available variables are the same as if you were running the code line by line.
 After all, that's what debugging is.

-Moving up and down the stack frame: You can use `up [n]` (`u` for abbreviated) and `down [n]` commands in order to change the context _n_ frames up or down the stack respectively. _n_ defaults to one.
+You can also use `up [n]` (`u` for abbreviated) and `down [n]` commands in order to change the context _n_ frames up or down the stack respectively. _n_ defaults to one.
 Up in this case is towards higher-numbered stack frames, and down is towards lower-numbered stack frames.

 ### Threads